Mary Gaudron: Retirement

 On 21 June 2002, Gaudron announced her retirement from the High Court, effective from 10 February 2003.
 She left the court at the age of just 60, ten years before she reached the mandatory retirement age.
 Gaudron's early retirement was lamented by all areas of the legal profession.
-Justice Michael Kirby, who was a close friend of Gaudron, has stated many times that her absence left the court with a different character and turned it into "a more blokey place".
+Justice Michael Kirby, who was a close friend of Gaudron, stated several times that her absence left the court with a different character and turned it into "a more blokey place".

 In March 2003, Gaudron joined the International Labour Organization (ILO) in Geneva, Switzerland.
 In 2004 she was a member of an inquiry into trade union rights in Belarus.

-She was also appointed as a judge of the ILO's Administrative Tribunal.
-From July 2011, she has been appointed as President of the Tribunal.
+Gaudron was also appointed a judge of the ILO's Administrative Tribunal, serving as the president of its administrative tribunal from 2011 to 2014.